FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

    Get an old stand alone installer from the QGIS download archive:

       .. raw:: html

          <a href="https://download.osgeo.org/qgis/win64/" target="_blank" rel="noopener noreferrer">QGIS Installer Archive</a>

-   .. note:: The images reference QGIS version 3.28 but the steps are the same for any stand alone version of QGIS.
+   .. note:: The images reference QGIS version 3.34 and 3.28 but the steps are the same for any stand alone version of QGIS.

    .. image:: ../img/Instructions/archive.png
       :width: 600px